ave-63/attendant.r/README.md

 - `2:20_att_12-9.csv` -- Don't use special characters like `:` in the class ID.
 - `MW 227_att_12-9.csv` -- Don't use spaces.

 Then, when you have some of these csv reports in your `INPUT_DIRECTORY`, double-click the file `do_attendance_win.bat` or `do_attendance_mac.sh` to run the program.
 The first time you run it, it will need to install some R packages which will take some time, but after that it should finish in a few seconds.
+If you are using MS Windows and got an error here, see **Windows permission error** below.

 *Voilà!* There is now a file, `attendance_220.csv`, in your `OUTPUT_DIRECTORY` that looks something like this: